joakimunge/denoliver/README.md

 server.close() // Close the server
 ```

+### Customization

-Denoliver accepts an array of options should you like to include them:
+Denoliver accepts an array of options should you like to include them.

 ```typescript
 DenoliverOptions {